Naisulide, tablets 100 mg 20 pcs

 Anticoagulants

-NSAIDs may increase the effect of anticoagulants such as warfarin.
-Because of the increased risk of bleeding, this combination is not recommended and is contraindicated in patients with severe coagulation disorders.
-If the combination therapy still cannot be avoided, careful monitoring of blood clotting parameters is necessary.
+NSAIDs may enhance the effect of anticoagulants such as warfarin.
+Due to the increased risk of bleeding, this combination is not recommended and is contraindicated in patients with severe coagulation disorders.
+If combination therapy cannot be avoided, careful monitoring of blood clotting parameters is necessary.

 Diuretics

-NSAIDs may decrease the effect of diuretics.
-In healthy volunteers, nimesulide temporarily reduces sodium excretion under the effect of furosemide to a lesser extent, potassium excretion and reduces the diuretic effect itself.
-Concomitant use of nimesulide and furosemide leads to a decrease (approximately 20%) of the area under the curve “concentration – time” (AUC) and reduced cumulative excretion of furosemide without changing the renal clearance of furosemide.
-Concomitant use of furosemide and nimesulide requires caution in patients with renal or cardiac insufficiency.
+NSAIDs may reduce the effect of diuretics.
+In healthy volunteers, nimesulide temporarily reduces the excretion of sodium under the influence of furosemide, to a lesser extent – the excretion of potassium and reduces the actual diuretic effect.
+The simultaneous use of nimesulide and furosemide leads to a decrease (by approximately 20%) in the area under the concentration-time curve (AUC) and a decrease in the cumulative excretion of furosemide without changing the renal clearance of furosemide.
+The simultaneous use of furosemide and nimesulide requires caution in patients with renal or heart failure.

-NSAIDs may decrease the effect of hypotensive drugs.
-In patients with mild to moderate renal insufficiency (creatinine clearance 30-80 ml/min) simultaneous use of ACE inhibitors, angiotensin II receptor antagonists and agents inhibiting cyclooxygenase system (NSAIDs antiaggregants) may cause further decrease of renal function and appearance of acute renal failure which is usually reversible.
-These interactions should be considered in patients taking nimesulide in combination with ACE inhibitors or angiotensin II receptor antagonists.
+NSAIDs may reduce the effect of antihypertensive drugs.
+In patients with mild to moderate renal failure (creatinine clearance 30-80 ml/min), with simultaneous use of ACE inhibitors, angiotensin II receptor antagonists and drugs that suppress the cyclooxygenase system (NSAID antiplatelet agents), further deterioration of renal function and the occurrence of acute renal failure, which is usually reversible, is possible.
+These interactions should be taken into account in patients taking nimesulide in combination with ACE inhibitors or angiotensin II receptor antagonists.

-This combination of drugs should be administered with caution especially in elderly patients.
-Patients should receive adequate fluid intake and renal function should be monitored closely after initiation of concomitant therapy.
+This combination of drugs should be prescribed with caution, especially in elderly patients.
+Patients should receive sufficient fluids and renal function should be closely monitored after initiating concomitant therapy.

 Mifepristone